English Department

 Students registered for Honors American Literature or American Literature must select one of the following courses.

-American Reflection – #EE4A 0.5 Credit Level 3 NCAA
+Honors American Reflection – #EE4B 0.5 Credit Level 3 NCAA

-Literature of Mythology and Folklore – #EE6B 0.5 Credit Level 3 NCAA
+Honors Literature of Mythology & Folklore – #EE6B 0.5 Credit Level 3 NCAA

 African American Literature – #EE8A 0.5 Credit Level 2 NCAA